xrpsymbol/xrpsymbol.github.io/README.md

 For those not as tech savvy, send your idea to [suggestion@xrpsymbol.com](mailto:suggestion@xrpsymbol.com) *Please use "New XRP Symbol Suggestion" in the subject line.*

+> _DISCLAIMER_
-> xrpsymbol.github.io has no affiliation with Ripple (ripple.com), and mentions of XRP and Ripple does not constitute endorsement by Ripple Labs, Inc.
+> _xrpsymbol.github.io has no affiliation with Ripple (ripple.com), and mentions of XRP and Ripple does not constitute endorsement by Ripple Labs, Inc._
-> XRP and Ripple are registered trademarks of Ripple Labs, Inc. in the United States and other countries.
+> _XRP and Ripple are registered trademarks of Ripple Labs, Inc. in the United States and other countries.>